Clavibacter sepedonicus (potato ring rot)

 SymptomsTop of page

-Potato cultivars vary greatly in their propensity to show symptoms.
+Potato (Solanum tuberosum) cultivars vary greatly in their propensity to show symptoms.
 Foliage symptoms develop from mid to late season and usually first become apparent as a wilt on the lower leaves.
 Margins of symptomatic leaves often curl upwards and interveinal areas become pale green to yellowish and develop necrotic areas.
 Symptoms may occur on only one or a few stems of a plant and proceed upwards from the lower leaves until the entire stem is wilted.
 Severely infected plants die prematurely.
+First symptoms were observed in field grown potatoes within 55 to 91 days after planting in the USA (Whitworth et al., 2019).
 Certain cultivars sometimes develop a rosette-like symptom characterized by short internodes without the presence of wilt.
 Exudation of white ooze from freshly cut cross-sections of lower stems is considered diagnostic for the disease.
-Symptoms are readily obscured by other wilts and foliage diseases, and natural senescence.
+Symptoms are readily obscured by other wilts and foliage diseases and natural senescence.
+Because ring rot symptoms normally only develop late in the growing season, it is often difficult or impossible to detect the disease by visual inspection of the crop in the field (De Boer and Boucher, 2011).

 Symptomless foliage and tubers may harbour latent infections (Franc, 1999).
 Although some cultivars have a much greater tendency than others to remain symptomless upon infection, all cultivars can potentially serve as latent carriers of the pathogen.
 Latent infections can be detected by laboratory tests (see Detection and Inspection Methods).